Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Getting_Started/Getting Started with AW-CU488.rst

 |image13|

 Afterwards, we will upload the compiled code to board.
 Remember to enable the Auto Upload Mode.
-In "Tools" → "Auto Upload Mode" → "Enable / Disable".
+In :guilabel:`Tools -> Auto Upload Mode -> Enable / Disable`

 |image14|

-Please make sure the board is connected to your computer, then click "Sketch" → "Upload" Successful Upload will be shown with a message "All images are sent successfully!"
+Please make sure the board is connected to your computer, then click :guilabel:`Sketch -> Upload` Successful Upload will be shown with a message "All images are sent successfully!"

 |image15|